-Learn the principles behind parliament petition wording and signatures with information on submitting a request to your Member of Parliament or Government.
+Learn the principles behind parliamentary petitions wording and signatures.
+Find extra information on submitting a request to your Member of Parliament or Government.

-PARLIAMENT PETITION RULES: This section provides help and advice for anyone who wants to start their own petition and have it ruled upon.
+PARLIAMENT PETITION RULES: This section provides help and advice on how to start a petition UK and have it ruled upon.

-Find out how to sign a plea that has already been submitted and lobbied, or search for someone else's lodged solicitation.
+Find out how to sign a plea that already got submitted and lobbied.
+Or, check how to search for someone else's lodged solicitation.

-UK Government aside - by comparison a supplication is a form of prayer which has been petitioned to a deity.
+UK Government aside for a moment.
+By comparison, a supplication is a form of prayer which got petitioned to a deity.

-As a rule, a petition is a formal written request or document which is signed by many individuals appealing for someone, usually in authority, to do something.
+As a rule, a parliament petition is a formal written request or document.
+It gets signed by many individuals who are making an appeal for someone, usually in authority, to do something.

-Some applications are similar to a 'round robin' in many ways, but colloquially parliament petitions are most commonly addressed to a government official or a public entity.
+Some applications resemble a 'round robin' in many ways.
+But 'colloquially', parliament petitions get addressed to a government official or a public entity.

-Nonetheless, if you gather or beseech sufficient support for your cause, following these few basic rules for petition signatures, you may well get your imploration considered for debate in UK Parliament.
+Nonetheless, you could gather or beseech enough support for your cause.
+Follow these few basic rules for petition signatures and you may well get your imploration considered for debate in UK Parliament.

-Before you can petition Parliament or present your plea to government, appealing for a change to the law or official policy, you must be a British citizen or a UK resident to create or sign it.
-The rules forbid the creation of an application that is;
+To appeal for a change to the law or official policy, you must have British citizenship, or a UK resident, to create or sign it.
+Petition rules forbid the creation of an application that is:

-After 10,000 Signatures - Your appeal receive a response from the government.
+After 10,000 Signatures: The appeal receives a response from the government.

-After 100,000 Signatures - It will be considered for debate in Parliament (some conditions apply.
+After 100,000 Signatures: It will get considered for debate in Parliament (some conditions apply).

-MPs may consider your plea for a debate even before it reaches 100,000 names and you can choose to submit a petition through your Member of Parliament.
+MPs may consider your plea for a debate even before it reaches 100,000 names.
+You can also choose to submit a petition through your Member of Parliament instead.

-They may contact you about the issue you cover and you could be invited to take part in a discussion with MPs or government ministers.
-You may also be asked to give evidence to a select committee or they may write to other people or organisations who are related to the topic of the issue raised in your petition.
+They may contact you about the issue you cover.
+If so, you could get an invitation to take part in a discussion with MPs or Government ministers.
+They may ask you to give evidence to a select committee.
+In some cases, they will write to other people or organisations related to the topic of the issue raised in the petition.